ZaakZoeng/TeamWeb/README.md

 # TeamWeb
-A demo for Team Website or Academic Lab Website
+A ready-to-use responsive website demo for Team or Academic Lab.